purpleidea/puppet-gluster/DOCUMENTATION.md

 ####`stripe`
 Stripe count.
 Thoroughly unsupported and untested option.
 Not recommended for use by GlusterFS.

+####`layout`
+Which brick layout to use.
+The available options are: _chained_, and (default).
+To generate a default (symmetrical, balanced) layout, leave this option blank.
+If you'd like to include an algorithm that generates a different type of brick layout, it is easy to drop in an algorithm.
+Please contact me with the details!

 ####`ping`
 Do we want to include ping checks with _fping_?